aadbfs/ftp/README.md

 # ftp

-Use unix to run the code, as this was the original testing and development environment.
+Use unix/linux/related miscellany to run the code, as this was the original testing and development environment.

 1. Download the files into a directory.